0 of 31 Questions completed

 Increasing risk of pre-eclampsia is most strongly related to:

-Which one of the following cardiovascular conditions is associated with the highest rate of maternal mortality?
+Which of the following cardiovascular condition is associated with the highest rate of maternal mortality?

 A 36-year-old woman presents to her physician with persistent erythematous rash of the left breast, which developed while breastfeeding her first child.
 She stopped breastfeeding three months ago but the rash did not resolve despite two courses of antibiotics.
 She is afebrile.
 On examination there is a non-tender area of erythema on the breast and no masses are detected.
 Her pregnancy test is negative.